OpenSmallworld/magik-vscode/README.md

 ## Known Issues

-* Magik definition symbols (to support searching for methods, exemplars, conditions and globals) are only loaded automatically when compiling code using VS Code Magik commands.<br>
+* Magik definition symbols (to support searching for methods, exemplars, conditions and globals) are only loaded automatically when compiling code using VS Code Magik commands (for SW5).<br>
-Use **Alt+M** to refresh definitions manually after compiling code from the prompt, scripts or module dialog.
+Use **Alt+M** to refresh definitions manually after compiling code from the prompt, scripts, module dialog or using SW4.
 * No highlighting or formatting at the terminal - I suggest using a Magik Console File (**Alt+E**) or creating a temporary magik file for writing Magik (**Alt+N**) and compile using **F7** or **F8**.
 * Capturing output to a Magik Console File is not automatically restarted if a new session is started with an existing console file.
 The workaround is to save the console file or create a new one.
 * Capturing output to a Magik Console File will not work with Magik sessions running in mulitple VS Code windows.